 Railroad STEM Programs

-The program is available January through October.
+The program is usually topped off with a bridge engineering activity or a high-speed rail design project and is available January through October.
 Group sizes often range from 10 to 50 children.
+This program is $15 per person and requires a minimum of 10 individuals to book.

 Contact Us